Autoscaling

 latency

-scaling strategy - Standard workloads cannot use the
+scaling strategy or any of the Multi Metric scaling strategies. - Standard workloads cannot use the

 concurrency